thaisingle/lazyfrida/README.md

 ## Preparation

-- Android device that has been successfully rooted.
+- Android device/Emulator that has been successfully rooted.
+- Based on Windows
 - USB debugging is enabled (accessing the Developer options menu may vary for each device).
 - USB cable.
 - Installed Python3.